-When the lichen glowed neon on rain-darkened tree trunks
+The lichen glows neon on rain-darkened tree trunks

-Then the sun burst out making everything shimmer
+Then bursts out the sun making everything shimmer

-and the slow peace perked up like a mirthy song,
+and the slow peace perks up like a mirthy song,

-Then childhood dreams loosed like a flock overhead
+That’s when childhood dreams loose like a flock overhead

-And I was seized by nostalgia for things I’ve never done-
+And I’m seized by nostalgia for things I’ve never done:

 .